Thomas Chaloner (courtier): Alum manufacture

 After the dissolution of the monasteries by Henry VIII, in 1540, the lands of Gisborough Priory were given to Thomas's father.
 At the end of the 16th century, Chaloner travelled to Italy and visited the alum works in the Papal States.
 Alum was a very important product at that time, used internationally, in curing leather, fixing dyed cloths and for medicinal uses.
 Up to this period the Vatican, and Spain, two countries in conflict with England, had maintained virtual monopolies on the production and sale of the product.

 A cousin of his, also named Thomas Chaloner (son of John Chaloner, Irish Secretary of State), prospected for copper and alum in Ireland, and in 1584 published A Short Discourse of the most rare Vertue of Nitre (Gerald Dewes, London), a practical work in advance of the age.
 Having a great interest in the study of plants, he recognised that certain plants grew wherever the minerals responsible for the formation of alum were present in the soil.
 From this he recognised that the rock from which the alum was made was similar to that abundant in several areas in and around his cousin's Guisborough estate, in present day Redcar and Cleveland.
-In 1606-07 Sir Thomas went into partnership with Sir David Foulis and with Lord Sheffield and Sir John Bourchier, obtaining a monopoly for 31 years of manufacture in northern England.
+In 1606 and 1607, Thomas went into partnership with David Foulis and with Lord Sheffield and John Bourchier, obtaining a monopoly for 31 years of manufacture in northern England.

-In time an industry was developed, but the tradition that Chaloner secretly brought some of the Pope's workmen to England for this purpose may be unfounded.
+In time an industry developed, but the tradition that Chaloner secretly brought some of the Pope's workmen to England for this purpose may be unfounded.
 Once the alum industry around Whitby had taken root, the English Crown imposed its own monopoly – imports from abroad were banned.
 Although the methods were laborious, England became self-sufficient in alum.
 In James I's time Chaloner's works suffered from acute unprofitability, frequent changes of management and claims of corrupt dealing.
 The king prohibited the importation of foreign alum.
 Under Charles I the crown claimed them as royal mines, and they were granted to Sir Paul Pindar for £12,500 a year to the king and £2,240 to Edmund, Earl of Mulgrave and another, and after paying eight hundred workmen still produced an immense profit.